-We hop on the shuttle to the drop-off point along with riders from Vancouver, Calgary, and Washington.
+We hop on the shuttle to the drop-off point along with riders from Vancouver and Calgary.
 I hear a couple talking about their training regimen to prepare for this trail.
 I can only hope my pre-season rides have prepared me for what is to come on this 8-hour long journey.
 Our driver interjects mid ride and offers some cautious words “If you haven’t drank half of your water before reaching the top of the first ascent you’re done!”
 We take this to heart.

 The beginning of the trail is an absolute beast; 600-m (1,969 ft.) of elevation gain just to reach the first ridge.
 This continuous, unforgiving climb sets the pace for the day and kicks you into high gear first thing in the morning.
 Once you reach the ridgeline between Lepsoe and Plewman you can see all the incredible peaks the Seven Summits traverses.
 The single track winds down open slopes with wildflowers blooming all around.
 This is alpine riding at its best and our group is inspired knowing the hardest climb is behind us and the fun is about to start.

 After many stops, a couple crashes and many litres of water drank; we reach the final descent down the classic Dewdney Trail, 5.4-km (3.3 mi) of loose and fast downhill riding.
 With muscles aching and fingers stuck in a claw-like grip, our crew reaches the final stage of the Seven Summits.
 Now, time for a beer.